-- Submission of an annual plan demonstrating how Title V funds will be used to support activities that are directly related to Oregon's Title V priorities and action plan (PE 42, sec 3.b.i.); - Provision of MCAH services and activities funded by Title V which align with the State Title V action plan, state and national Title V priorities and performance measures, and state-selected evidence-informed strategies and measures (PE 42, sec 3.b.ii); and - Reporting on MCAH services and activities funded by Title V in an annual Title V progress report.
-(PE 42, sec 4).
+- Submission of an annual plan demonstrating how Title V funds will be used to support activities that are directly related to Oregon's Title V priorities and action plan (PE 42, sec 4.b.2, PE 45, sec 4.d.1); - Provision of MCAH services and activities funded by Title V which align with the State Title V action plan, state and national Title V priorities and performance measures, and state-selected evidence-informed strategies and measures (PE 42, sec4.b.3 PE 45, sec 4.d.2); and - Reporting on MCAH services and activities funded by Title V in an annual Title V progress report.
+(PE 42, sec 6a, PE 45, sect 6).

-Overview of Oregon's Title V Block Grant 3.0 Transformation
+Overview of Oregon's Title V Block Grant

-The Maternal and Child Health Bureau (MCHB) is transforming Title V's work to align with Federal health care transformation, and the evolving role of maternal and child health.
+The Maternal and Child Health Bureau (MCHB) Title V work aligns with Federal health care transformation, and the evolving role of maternal and child health.

-Under the new Federal guidance, Oregon is required to:
+Under the Federal guidance, Oregon is required to:

-- > Conduct a 5-year needs assessment - Choose 8 of 15 national priority areas/performance measures, plus 3 state-specific priorities - Develop strategies and strategic measures to "move the needle" on the national priorities - > Align use of funds with these priorities and strategies
+- Conduct a 5-year needs assessment - Choose one national priority areas/performance measure in each of 5 domains, plus optional state-specific priorities - Develop strategies and strategic measures to "move the needle" on the national priorities - Align use of funds with these priorities and strategies

-Oregon's Title V MCH program recently completed its 5-year needs assessment and stakeholder engagement to select 8 National MCH priorities and 3 state specific MCH priorities for our Title V MCH work over the next five years.
+Oregon's Title V MCH program recently completed its 5-year needs assessment and stakeholder engagement to select 4 National MCH priorities and 3 state specific MCH priorities for our Title V MCH work over the next five years.
 Two priorities specific to children and youth with special health needs (CYSHN) are funded separately through the Oregon Center for Children and Youth with Special Health Needs and are not addressed in this guideline.
 Each national priority has associated performance measures which are federally determined.